The Fascinating History of Perfume

 People have used perfume in many different ways throughout the years.
 Before it was a staple in the fashion industry, perfume was used to distinguish nobility.
 In many cultures, only the upper classes had access to perfumed products as they were expensive and hard to come by.

 The first perfume maker on record was a woman chemist named Tapputi.
-Stories about her have been found on a clay tablet from Mesopotamia, dating back to the second millennium BC.
+Stories of the inventor of perfume have been found on a clay tablet from Mesopotamia, suggesting that perfume was invented by Tapputi sometime during the second millennium BC.
 Throughout the ages, different civilizations used fragrances and perfumes in many interesting ways.

 Fragrance was of great importance in Egyptian high society.
 In fact, Egyptian mythology even notes the god Nefertem as being the lord of perfume.
 He is often depicted carrying water lilies, which were a common ingredient in ancient perfume.

 Egyptians made perfume by distilling natural ingredients with non-scented oils.
-The most popular scents were derived from local flowers, fruits and aromatic woods.
+The most popular scents were floral, woodsy, and fruity.
 Incense was also used ceremonially and the trade of incense and myrrh played a large part in Egyptian international relations.

 The ancient Persians were no less enchanted by fragrance.
 They ruled the perfume trade for hundreds of years and are credited as the inventors of non-oil based perfume.
 During the Sassanid period, the production of fragrance and infused waters was quite prevalent.